Maggie Wallace Glover

-Maggie Wallace Glover (born August 29, 1948) is a former American Democratic politician.
-She was the first African-American woman to be elected as a member of the South Carolina Senate, serving from 1992 to 2004.
-Glover was also a member of the South Carolina House of Representatives from 1989 to 1992.
+Maggie Wallace Glover (born August 29, 1948) is a former American Democratic politician, serving in the South Carolina State Senate and the South Carolina House of Representatives.

+Early life and education

 Glover was born in Florence, South Carolina, the daughter of Ethel (née Greene) and Fulton Wallace.
 She received a B.A. from Fayetteville State University in 1970, and an M.Ed. from Francis Marion College in 1982.